HiveRunner/HiveRunner/README.md

             </configuration>
         </plugin>

-Tun run unit/integration tests, configuration below can be used
+To run unit/integration tests, the configuration below can be used

         <plugin>
             <groupId>org.apache.maven.plugins</groupId>